-- 4.2.1 The ADPFM Programme curriculum and contents are designed to be fully in line with the SCS requirements of the Property Management Industry vocational qualification as well as the corresponding Generic Level Descriptors of the Qualifications Framework. - 4.2.2 The ADPFM Programme aligns with the requirement of the VQP of Property Officer and PMSA's PMP (Tier 1) licence academic requirements such that property management programmes at a degree or equivalent qualification must carry not less than 150 QF Credits at HKQF Level 5 or above and all SCS UoCs of Property Law in Practice should be included in the training programme.
-Therefore, the ADPFM programme is designed with a total of 260 QF credits and incorporates all four SCS UoCs of Property Law in Practice and all other required UoCs specified by PMSA.
+- 4.2.1 The PDPFM Programme curriculum and contents are designed to be fully in line with the SCS requirements of the Property Management Industry vocational qualification as well as the corresponding Generic Level Descriptors of the Qualifications Framework. - 4.2.2 The PDPFM Programme aligns with the requirement of the VQP of Property Officer and PMSA's PMP (Tier 2) licence academic requirements such that property management programmes at the sub-degree level must carry not less than 90 QF credits and all SCS UoCs of Property Law in Practice should be included in the training programme.
+Therefore, the PDPFM programme is designed with a total of 135 QF credits and incorporates all four SCS UoCs of Property Law in Practice. - 4.2.3 Table 4.1 shows the UoCs adopted in each course.
+Table 4.2 shows the list of courses in the Programme and the QF Credits, and Table 4.3 shows the proposed study plan for the Programme. - 4.2.4 The PDPFM Programme curriculum incorporates 9 courses (totalling 135 QF credits) with each course involving 405 direct contact hours.
+The study plan includes 3 semesters within 1 year of part-time study.
+Each semester consists of 15 teaching weeks and an examination week.
+A taught course normally consists of 3 contact hours per teaching week plus a 3-hour examination and carries 15 QF credits based on these ratios:

-- 4.2.3 Table 4.1 shows the list of courses in the Programme and the QF Credits.
-Table 4.2 shows the UoCs adopted in each course, and Table 4.3 shows the proposed study plan for the Programme. - 4.2.4 The ADPFM Programme curriculum incorporates 18 courses involving 840 contact hours (totalling 260 QF credits).
-The study plan includes 3 semesters per year within 2 years of part-time study. - 4.2.5 Each specialised course in property and facilities management consists of 3 contact hours per teaching week (2 hours of lecture and 1 hour of tutorial) plus a 3-hour examination.
-Each course carries 15 QF credits based on these ratios: - a) Each semester consists of 15 teaching weeks and an examination week; - b) 1:2 contact hours to self-study hours for lectures and continuous assessment; and - c) 1:4 contact hours to self-study hours for examination. - 4.2.6 Each general education or language learning course consists of 3 contact hours per teaching week and carries 12.6 QF credits based on these ratios: - a) Each semester consists of 14 teaching weeks; - b) 1:2 contact hours to self-study hours for all teaching activities including lectures, continuous assessment, and examination.
+- a) 1:2 contact hours to self-study hours for lectures and continuous assessment; and - b) 1:4 contact hours to self-study hours for examination.